KharchenkoAnastasia/Airbus-Ship-Detection/README.md

 # 🚢 Airbus Ship Detection Challenge

-Developed a U-Net based deep learning model to perform binary segmentation of ships in satellite images as part of the Kaggle [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection/overview).
+## 🚀 Project Overview

-## 📌 Project Goal
+This project is part of the Airbus Ship Detection Challenge on Kaggle [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection/overview) , where the objective is to detect ships in satellite images using semantic segmentation.

-The goal of this project is to build a semantic segmentation model that can detect the presence and location of ships in satellite images.
-This task is framed as a **binary segmentation problem**—each pixel in the image is classified as either ship (1) or background (0).
+A U-Net based deep learning model was developed to perform binary segmentation, classifying each pixel as either ship (1) or background (0).
+The model generates prediction masks for test images using a pre-trained network.
+These masks are post-processed into rectangular regions, and final results are saved in CSV format for evaluation and submission.

 ## 📂 Dataset Overview